dherrendoerfer/sparsefileutils/README.md

 A collection of simple tools to copy backup and archive sparse files.

+Sparse files, files that contain holes in the underlying filesystem, are frequently used as image containers for virtual machines or remote storage (iSCSI, nbd, ...).
+These tools faciliate the handling of sparse files because they only copy, read, or write blocks to disk that really need to be written.
+This improves data locality, block availability, and TRIM performance on flash based media considerably.
+It also provides a means to do overcommitment on hosting solutions.

 sbcp
 ----
 Copies one file to another, preserving sparse blocks and making all-zero